ta0kira/action-timer/README.md

 ### Background

 `category_tree` is a representation of a [categorical distribution][categorical].
-Anexample of this is a 6-sided die where the different numbers have different probabilities.
+An example of this is a 6-sided die where the different numbers have different probabilities.

 I ended up writing a special class for this for efficiency reasons.
 I've needed